 Modern Optical Engineering (with Labs)

-Optical Testing & Instrumentation, Dr. Paul Murphy (QED Optics):
+Optical Testing and Instrumentation, Dr. Paul Murphy (QED Optics)

 Survey of applications for optical thin-film coatings; reflectance and transmittance at a boundary; vector methods and the Smith chart.
 Production considerations, including: vacuum evaporation; evaporation sources; uniformity calculations; thickness monitoring; chamber configuration; and materials.